 This severe vomiting in pregnancy is called hyperemesis gravidarum.
 These women often need to be admitted to hospital for intravenous fluids and other treatment.

 The exact cause of the sickness is not known.
 It is probably due to the hormonal changes of pregnancy.
 Feelings of sickness (nausea) and vomiting tend to be worse in twin and other multiple pregnancies.

-- If you are having a female baby.
+- Having a female baby.

-- If you are having twins or another multiple pregnancy.
+- Having twins or another multiple pregnancy.

-- If you have a history of motion sickness.
+- Having a history of motion sickness.

-- If you have a history of migraines.
+- Having a history of migraines.

-Do sickness and vomiting affect the baby?
+Can morning sickness affect the baby?

 Do I need any investigations?